XS3 Faceting Machine Product Page

 This announcement created mixed reactions, depending on the observer's being a consumer or a manufacturer.
 Obviously, in this small niche market, new innovations only happen every generation, if that, so people reading old Lapidary Journals from back then would see their "New" machines all the time.

-This addition to the XS3 page did not always get a warm welcome from some manufacturers:
+This addition to the XS3 page did not always get a warm welcome from some manufacturers and dealers, and there was screaming and wailing.

 Really, some people just CAN'T take a joke..